 At the end of the last novel, Gentry’s lover was captured by Chinese agents.
 Zoya Zakharova was a Russian agent before she defected and starting shagging Gentry.
 China barters her to Russia, where she spends some time in a Moscow prison before being transferred to an isolated woman’s labor camp in Mordovia.
 Also housed in that camp is Nadia Yarovaya, the wife of Natan Yarovoy, who is housed in a men’s prison a few kilometers down the road.
 Yarovoy is a surrogate for Alexei Navalny, a popular dissident who might threaten the Russian president’s tenure if he were to run in an election.
 The president is Vitaly Peskov, a surrogate of Vladimir Putin.

 The CIA is confident that Zoya was executed, but Gentry believes she’s alive.
 Gentry intends to find a way into Russia so he can rescue Zoya.
-Each Gray Man novel sends Gentry on a more unlikely mission than the last, but I have to admire Greaney’s ability to make them seem plausible.
+Each Gray Man novel sends Gentry on a more unlikely mission than the last, but I have to admire Mark Greaney’s ability to make them seem plausible.
 Or perhaps I get so caught up in the action that I just don’t care about the plot’s unlikely nature.

 The novel begins with Gentry causing mayhem in Bulgaria and Romania as he tries to get smuggled into Russia.
-By the time he makes a plan that succeeds, Gentry has the support of old boss, the former deputy director for operations at the CIA, Matthew Hanley.
+By the time he makes a plan that succeeds, Gentry has the support of his old boss, the former deputy director for operations at the CIA, Matthew Hanley.
 Thanks to his past involvement with Gentry, Hanley is now the deputy station chief in Columbia.
 The new DDO, Trey Watkins, put him there.

 The coincidence of Gentry heading to a prison near the one that holds Yarovoy is too good for Watkins to pass up.
 Hanley persuades him to use Gentry as an asset and to enlist the military support of Ukraine in an attempt to liberate Yarovoy from one prison and his wife from the other.
 Much of the fighting will be done by an armed organization of Russian dissidents that is funded by an oligarch who would like to see a regime change.
 Watkins turns to series regular Zach Hightower (who is serving a relaxed confinement in a CIA safe house) to train a Russian assault team.